-- 1. Plaintiff is the owner of all rights, title and interest in and to the copyright registration issued by the United States Copyright Office for certain images related to its Rotita Brand product line (the "Rotita Brand") used in connection with the promotion and sale of women's apparel, which bear the following federal registration number VA0002382152 (the "Copyright Protected Image"). - 2.
-Plaintiff has filed this action to combat online copyright infringers who trade upon Plaintiff's reputation, goodwill and valuable copyrights, including the Copyright Protected Images, to sell counterfeit and/or knock-off products of inferior quality by representing them to be authentic Rotita Brand products through the unauthorized display of the Copyright Protected Images on their online storefronts (the "Online Stores") maintained on the Amazon sales platform identified on Schedule "A" (the "Online Platform").
-Defendants additionally offer their counterfeit and/or knock-off products at substantially reduced prices from the authentic Rotita Brand products offered by Plaintiff.
+- 1. Plaintiff is the owner of all rights, title and interest in and to the copyright registrations issued by the United States Copyright Office for certain images related to its Rotita Brand product line (the "Rotita Brand") used in connection with the promotion and sale of women's apparel, which bear the following federal registration numbers (the "Copyright Protected Images"). - 2.
+Plaintiff has filed this action to combat online copyright infringers who trade upon Plaintiff's reputation, goodwill, and valuable copyrights, including the Copyright Protected

+Images, to sell competing products of inferior quality by representing them to be authentic Rotita Brand products through the unauthorized display of the Copyright Protected Images on their online storefronts (the "Online Stores") maintained on the Amazon sales platform identified on Schedule "A" (the "Online Platform").
+Defendants additionally offer their competing products at substantially reduced prices from the authentic Rotita Brand products offered by Plaintiff in conjunction with the Copyright Protected Images.

 - 3. Plaintiff exclusively utilizes the Copyright Protected Images in connection with the advertising, display, and sale of its authentic Rotita Brand products on its wholly owned, operated, and controlled company website.
 Plaintiff does not advertise, market, display, or sell its authentic Rotita Brand products on the Online Platform. - 4.
-Defendants likewise advertise, market, and/or sell their knockoff products embodying Plaintiff's Copyright Protected Images by reference to the same photographs and 3-D artwork as associated with genuine Rotita Brand products, which causes further confusion and deception in the marketplace.
-Unique identifiers common to Defendants' internet stores, such as design elements and similarities in Defendant's unlawful use of the Copyright Protected Images, establish a logical relationship between them and suggest that Defendants' illegal operations arise out of the same transaction, occurrence, or series of transactions or occurrences.
-This conclusion is further supported by evidence and admissions made by similar online copyright infringers that have been the subject of numerous other enforcement actions brought by Plaintiff in this judicial district.
-This evidence and admissions include, but is not limited to, similarly situated defendants stating that they obtained Plaintiff's copyright protected images from the same sources, that the sourcing of their counterfeit and/or knock-off products were secured from the same manufacturing source, and that identical supply chains were employed to fulfill consumer orders.
+Defendants likewise advertise, market, and/or sell their competing products embodying the products displayed in Plaintiff's Copyright Protected Images by reference to the same photographs and 3-D artwork as associated with genuine Rotita Brand products, which causes further confusion and deception in the marketplace.
+Unique identifiers common to Defendants' internet stores, such as design elements and similarities in Defendant's unlawful use of the Copyright Protected Images, establish a logical relationship between them and suggest that Defendants' illegal operations arise out of the same transaction, occurrence, or series of transactions or occurrences. - 5.
+The infringed Images in Copyright No. VA0002380492 were all published within a two-month period in 2019 related to the fall and winter fashion collection by Plaintiff. - 6.
+The infringed image in Copyright No. VA0002414652 represents additional infringement by one or more of the Defendants which also infringed one or more images in Copyright No. VA0002380492.

-5. Plaintiff is forced to file this action to combat Defendants' unauthorized use of its Copyright Protected Images to sell inferior, counterfeit and/or knock-off products, as well as to protect unknowing consumers from purchasing knockoff products over the Internet.
+- 7. Defendants unlawful use of the Protected Images related to the same clothing collection indicates that the Defendants all procured the images at the same time from the same sources for use with identical or nearly identical competing products.
+This conclusion is further supported by evidence and admissions made by similar online copyright infringers that have been the subject of numerous other enforcement actions brought by Plaintiff.
+This evidence and admissions include, but is not limited to, similarly situated defendants stating that they obtained Plaintiff's copyright protected images from the same sources, that the sourcing of their competing products were secured from the same manufacturing source, and that identical supply chains were employed to fulfill consumer orders. - 8.
+Plaintiff is forced to file this action to combat Defendants' unauthorized use of its Copyright Protected Images to sell inferior competing products, as well as to protect unknowing consumers from purchasing competing products over the Internet, thinking they are Plaintiff's products.
 Plaintiff has been and continues to be irreparably damaged through consumer confusion, dilution, and tarnishment of the Rotita Brand's reputation and goodwill because of Defendants' actions, and therefore the company seeks injunctive and monetary relief.